software-tools-books/js4ds/_en/testing.md

 Going through this line by line:

 1. `request(server)` starts building up a request to send.
-2. The `.get('/')` call specifies the path in the pretended URL.
+2. `.get('/')` specifies the path in the URL we are sending.
+3. `.expect(200)` checks that the return code is 200 (OK).
-3. `.expect('Content-Type', /html/)`
+4. `.expect('Content-Type', /html/)`
    checks the content type in the returned value against a regular expression (discussed briefly at the end of this section).
-4. `.expect(200)` checks that the return code is 200 (OK).
-5. `.end` is called when the whole response has been received.
+5. `.end` is called when the whole response has been received, i.e., when we can start looking at the content of the page or data that the server has sent.
-   We really should check `err` to make sure everything worked properly, but we're not quite that virtuous.
 6. Inside the callback to `end`,
    `res` is the result data.
-   We make sure that `res.text` includes the word "Home", and then just to prove that tests don't automatically pass we check for something it *shouldn't* contain.
+   We make sure that its text (i.e., `res.text`) includes the word "Home".
-   (Rule #2 of testing: always make sure the equipment is switched on...)
+   We really should check `err` here to make sure everything worked properly, but we're not quite that virtuous.
 7. Finally, we call `done()` to signal the end of the test.
    Again,
-   we have to do this because there's no way Mocha can know when the encloding `.end(...)` will be called
+   we have to do this because there's no way Mocha can know when the enclosing `.end(...)` will be called

 Let's run our code: